 Day 3 was much kinder to the Dutchman as he more than tripled that stack to 197,500, but that still put him a mediocre 404th of 746.
 History then repeated itself as van Hoof followed it up with another loss, bagging just 131,000 on Day 4 to finish as one of the top ten bottom stacks (282nd out of 291).
 Amazingly, van Hoof turned it around on Day 5 by turning that into 3.9 million, putting him 15th of 79.
 One day later, he worked it up to 5.395 million to advance to the final three tables 15th in chips.

 Then, on Day 7, everything went van Hoof’s way as he navigated his way to the top of the counts.
-Come November, van Hoof will begin the final table with 38,375,000, which marks the first time since 2008 that the chip leader enters play with less than 20% of the chips in play.
+Van Hoof began the final table with 38,375,000, which marked the first time since 2008 that the chip leader enters play with less than 20% of the chips in play.
+Van Hoof used his big stack to make it three-handed play, but it was there he was done in by Felix Stephensen and Martin Jacobson.